 - Bottomley, J. Cartney,P, Pryjmachuk, S. (2018) Studying for your Social Work Degree (Critical Study Skills) Critical Publishing Ltd

 - Thorpe, C. (2018) Social Theory for Social Work.
 Oxon: Routledge.

 - Cunningham, J. and Cunningham, S. (2014) Sociology and Social Work (2nd ed) London: Sage, Learning Matters.

 - Doel, M. (2016) Rights and Wrongs in Social Work.
 London: Red Globe Press.

-Detailed and updated reading lists are issued out in the module handbooks, which are provided in the first session of each module.
+Detailed and updated reading lists will be provided in your module handbook.
+These are supplied during the first session of every module.